APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

     ![](images/19.png)

+**NOTE**: You have just created your template.
+However, we won't be using this as the instructor has already created one earlier name **CafeSupremo** and assigned it to a number of Build VMs.
+You may explore the CafeSupremo Build VM Template and the configured software packages should be the same as the template you just created.

-#### **STEP 4.3**: Create a Virtual Machine for Build and Develop
+#### **STEP 4.3**: Configure a Compute Account for Build VMs

-Oracle Developer Cloud Service projects use Oracle Cloud Infrastructure Compute Classic virtual machines (VMs) to run builds.
-In order to create this build VM for Developer Cloud Service, we need to capture some service detail from the Oracle Cloud Infrastructure Compute Classic for configuration.
+**This step is Optional**

+**You will be advised by you instructor**

+DevCS project builds run on OCI Compute Classic virtual machines (VMs).
+Before you can use DevCS on Oracle Cloud Infrastructure or Oracle Cloud Infrastructure Classic, you must configure a connection to OCI Compute Classic.

+To create the connection, you need the service ID and the REST Endpoint URL for OCI Compute Classic, plus the credentials of a user.

+**NOTE**: This may have already been configured for you.

 - In another browser tab or window, open Oracle Cloud Dashboard